thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-name-of-jesus.md

 [Proverbs 18:10](https://www.biblegateway.com/passage/?search=Proverbs%2018%3A10&version=NKJV)
 says *The name of the Lord is a strong tower; the righteous run into it and are safe.*

-The name of Jesus is not just for offense but defense.
+The name of Jesus is not just for offence but defence.
 In spiritual warfare, in fear, in temptation - the name of Jesus is a refuge.
 It carries the weight of His character and the weight of the authority behind His name.